Implement your own segment parameters

 And the factory which is used to create an instance of this rule:

 We are using the class DayOfWeekSegmentRuleConfig as a representation of the configuration of the rule, which is not strictly necessary but makes it easier.
-The configuration is stored as a string in the database but in code, we like to have IntelliSense so we parse the stored configuration to this class:
+The configuration is stored as a string in the database or IntelliSense support in code.
+The stored configuration is parsed into this class:

 The segment rule factory needs to be registered so Umbraco Engage can use it.
 The code below registers the factory in a new composer, you can use an existing composer for this if you like: